kaempfer1/Galaga/README.md

 the history of the game, including [this](https://strategywiki.org/wiki/Galaga) and [this](http://tips.retrogames.com/gamepage/galaga.html).

 The game engine used for this version of Galaga is based on the Snake Game that was provided by Udacity to start this Capstone project.
-The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+The Snake Game was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="Galaga.gif"/>